unchartedsoftware/aperture-tiles/docs/readme.md

 ###Interested in Learning More?

-- [Tour](/tour/overview/): Take our tour to learn more about the methodology behind Aperture Tiles.
+* [Tour](/tour/overview/): Take our tour to learn more about Aperture Tiles.
-- [Documentation](/documentation/quickstart/): Learn how to install, implement, and test your Aperture Tiles applications.
+* [Documentation](/documentation/quickstart/): Learn how to install, implement, and test your Aperture Tiles applications.
-	- [Quick Start](/documentation/quickstart/): our Julia data set provides an example of the process for generating tiles and visualizing them using Aperture Tiles.
+	* [Quick Start](/documentation/quickstart/): our Julia data set provides an example of the process for generating tiles and visualizing them using Aperture Tiles.
-- [Download](download/): For details on downloading pre-packaged versions or aquiring the Aperture Tiles source code visit our download page.
+* [Download](download/): For details on downloading pre-packaged versions or aquiring the Aperture Tiles source code visit our download page.